Gas Cap Stain On Venetian Gold Granite

 3. Still no good, call a pro.

 About sealing...
-As I said, this granite should be sealed, unless it is resined.
+As I said, this granite will usually need to be sealed, unless it is resined.
 If it is resined, then it should already be fairly stain-resistant.

 I suggest you perform a